absatzformat/logpan-logger/README.md

-# logpan-logger
+# Logger
-PSR-3 logger for LogPan
+PSR-3 logger for Logjar